Does your college sponsor an affordable bank account?

 You can now see how much your classmates pay in fees when they use your college’s sponsored account, and how much your college is getting paid as part of the deal.

 Starting this month, colleges now have to publicly report on their websites how many students use their sponsored accounts, how much those students pay in account fees, and how much money they get paid to promote these accounts by the account provider.
 You can now compare your college’s arrangement to other arrangements in place at different schools.
-The Department of Education lists many colleges that have arrangements on its .
+The Department of Education lists many colleges that have arrangements on its school data center .

 Keep an eye out for college-sponsored accounts that contain costly fees and risky features that can lead you to pay more than you expect.
 These fees can include out-of-network ATM fees, balance inquiry fees, monthly maintenance fees, or overdraft fees typically around $34 per transaction.
 For some students, these fees could add up to hundreds of dollars a year.
 That can mean students at some colleges can collectively end up paying hundreds of thousands of dollars in fees.